Bahrain, Bahrain: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types G. Take care to find the correct kind.
-The majority of adapters available online are just plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types G. Be sure to get the right type.
+A lot of adapters currently being sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most places.

 A portable power bank, like this one